JVB11/jvb11.github.io/_pages/software.md

 I am always actively seeking for (and passionate about) opportunities to learn more about other astrophysical (or non-astrophysical) code suites/using different computer languages for my work, so please reach out if you have interesting ideas to do so.
 Reversely, if you think my software could be beneficial to you, I also encourage you to contact me.

-## Relevant Scientific Software Suites
+## Scientific Software Suites I Like to Use

 Additional information on these scientific software suites can be found on their respective websites, which are linked below the succinct descriptions.